temporalio/documentation/docs/java-workflow-interface.md

 title: Workflow Interface
 ---

-Workflow encapsulates the orchestration of activities and child workflows.
+Workflow encapsulates the orchestration of activities and child Workflows.
 It can also answer synchronous queries and receive external events (also known as signals).

-A workflow must define an interface class.
-A workflow interface class must be annotated with `@WorkflowInterface`.
+A Workflow must define an interface class.
+A Workflow interface class must be annotated with `@WorkflowInterface`.
 All of its methods must have one of the following annotations:

-- **@WorkflowMethod** indicates an entry point to a workflow.
+- **@WorkflowMethod** indicates an entry point to a Workflow.
 It contains parameters such as timeouts and a task queue.
   Required parameters (such as `executionStartToCloseTimeoutSeconds`) that are not specified through the annotation must be provided at runtime.
 - **@SignalMethod** indicates a method that reacts to external signals.
 It must have a `void` return type.
 - **@QueryMethod** indicates a method that reacts to synchronous query requests.
 It must have a non `void` return type.